IBM/fast-fan-in/README.md

 over the channels, and therefore is extremely non-DRY in pratice.

-We wrote this package to implement fan-in once, but in a way that can be re-used any type of channel element.
+We wrote this package to implement fan-in once, but in a way that can be re-used for any type of channel element.
 We also wanted a solution that is approximately as fast as re-implementing the code for each type.

 We've built a system that uses a minimal quantity of reflection (none on the